Marx2/backtest/README.md

 A web application for backtesting stock trading strategies using historical data from the OpenBB platform.
 Allows users to select a stock ticker, strategy, and starting year to run a backtest and view the results.

+This project has been vibe coded using RooCode, and LLMs: Google Hemini Flash 2.0, Deepseek V3 0324, and local model qwen2.5-coder-cline.

 ## Installation

 *   Prerequisites: Python 3.7+, pip